kevinmcareavey/sec_problog/README.md

 ## Dependencies

 This packages depends on [ProbLog2](https://dtai.cs.kuleuven.be/problog/#download-use-change-improve).
-The scripts included in `scripts` also assume that the ProbLog2 script `problog-cli.py` is available as a command `problog` in the PATH environment variable.
+Also, the scripts included in the `scripts` directory assume that the ProbLog2 script `problog-cli.py` is available as a command `problog` in the PATH environment variable.
 This can be resolved e.g. by running:

 ```shell
 $ ln -s /path/to/problog-cli.py /usr/local/bin/problog
 ```

-The package has been tested on Ubuntu 16.04.2 (64-bit) and macOS Sierra 10.12.3.
+The package has been run successfully on Ubuntu 16.04.2 (64-bit) and macOS Sierra 10.12.3.

 ## Running Queries